-In 2014, we launched Cat Town Cafe (now Cat Town Cafe and Adoption Center) in collaboration with Adam Myatt — aka the Cat Man of West Oakland.
+In 2014, we launched Cat Town Cafe (now Cat Town Adoption Center) in collaboration with Adam Myatt — aka the Cat Man of West Oakland.
 Today, our adoption center allows us to give cats a place to socialize, learning from other more confident cats how to interact with humans.
 In our free-roaming space, guests and cats alike can enjoy a relaxed environment and get to know one another without the stress of the shelter, reducing the barriers to the adoption process.

 In 2017, we expanded our adoption center and opened The Studios at Cat Town, where Oakland's most difficult to place shelter cats can get dedicated attention from our staff and volunteers, while being afforded greater opportunities for adoption.
 Visitors to Cat Town can ask to see the expanded space and visit with approved cats.

 Cat Town is a 501(c)(3) nonprofit corporation, and all donations are tax-deductible.
 Our tax ID is 27-3838132.